MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/lola.md

 ### Vekllei Naval Yards

 The Vekllei Naval Yards are the primary drydocks, nuclear refueling facility and ship construction base of the Royal Navy of the Vekllei Commonwealth.
 The Naval Yards make up some 12 city blocks in the neighbourhood of Hosfyourd in Nismisn Bay, and are primarily tasked with maintaining Vekllei's bluewater naval vessels and aircraft carriers.
 Adjacent to the Naval Yards are firms contracted by the Commonwealth Navy, including Dze S.q.M. and Propeller S.q.M.
-The facility is also home to the Vekllei Naval Museum, which includes preserved examples of Late Period sailing ships and Vekllei's first nuclear destroyer, the R.C.S. *Desimousves*.
+The facility is also home to the Vekllei Naval Museum, which features preserved examples of Late Period sailing ships and Vekllei's first nuclear destroyer, the R.C.S. *Desimousves*.

 ### Government House

-The Government House is a building located in Altanehs nearby to the ruins of the Palace of the Commonwealth.
+Government House is a building located in Altanehs, near the ruins of the Palace of the Commonwealth.
 It was part of Vekllei's People's Assembly during the Junta period, a minor legislative advisory body to the autocratic regime of that time.
-It is not the oldest such structure in Vekllei -- the Parliament House in Althing predates the construction of the Government House by nearly 600 years.
+It is not the oldest such structure in Vekllei -- the Parliament House in Althing predates the construction of Government House by nearly 600 years.
 Still, it remains next to the Palace of the Commonwealth as a physical legacy of Junta's long rule, and is preserved as a museum of the Late Period.

 ### Vekllei Cenotaph